 Under the 14th Code, prior permission requirements for high risk services have been in general transposed into Special Conditions.
 However, the power to impose prior permission on services has been retained in the 14th edition of the Code.
 The Board has created a sub Committee called the Risk Assessment Committee (RAC), who have responsibility for approving high risk prior permission applications referred to it by the Executive.
-The Board itself has responsibility for approving all applications for prior permission which involve disapplying specific Code provisions, the varying of conditions within published prior permissions regimes where these exist or which involve other policy issues.
+However, Board has responsibility for approving the variation of conditions within published prior permissions regimes (where these exist) or which involve other policy issues.